Beth A. Viola

-Beth A. Viola is a senior policy advisor in Holland & Knight's Washington, D.C., office where she is among the leadership team for the firm's Energy and Natural Resources Industry Sector Group.
-Ms. Viola focuses on energy and the environment, tax, trade, appropriations and public relations.
+Beth A. Viola is a senior policy advisor in Holland & Knight's Washington, D.C., office where she is among the leadership of the firm's Energy and Natural Resources Industry Sector Group.
+Possessing decades of experience in climate change and energy policy, Ms. Viola advises a range of corporate clients, coalitions and industry associations on public policy related to greenhouse gas (GHG) emissions reductions and the transition to a low carbon economy, including the funding and deployment of clean energy and innovative technologies and advocacy on related environment, tax, trade and appropriations issues.

 In addition to her domestic policy work, Ms. Viola has guided clients through major international climate negotiations, including United Nations Framework Convention on Climate Change (UNFCCC) meetings and development of the Paris Agreement, as well as Arctic climate issues and the Arctic Council.
 She frequently speaks on domestic and international energy and climate issues and has been quoted extensively in the media.